Guide to the Nordic countries

 Denmark, Sweden, Norway, Finland, Iceland and Greenland are called "The Nordic countries".

 Other reasons for visiting the Nordic countries are the outstanding modern architecture, excellent museums, internationally acclaimed restaurants and imaginative solutions for 21st-century urban living.
-Also, the many old castles in the three monarchies, Denmark, Sweden and Norway are reasons for visiting the countries.

 Whether you are in a car or coach, by boat or train, the Nordic countries of Denmark, Norway, Sweden, Finland, Iceland and Greenland have a variety of sights and sceneries.